-ExOne, a global provider of three-dimensional printing systems and 3D printed and other products, materials and services, announced that it will begin to refocus how it demonstrates and provides its industrial sand core and mold binder jet 3D printing services in North America.
+ExOne, a global provider of three-dimensional printing systems and 3D printed and other products, materials and services, will begin to refocus on how it demonstrates and provides its industrial sand core and mold binder jet 3D printing services in North America.

 To facilitate faster adoption of its technology, ExOne will refocus its production service centers located in Troy, Michigan and Houston, Texas into ExOne Adoption Centers (“EACs”).
 ExOne will expand these existing centers to provide a greater variety of its latest binder and material sets, including cold hardening phenolic and sodium silicate production, as well as an expanded range of its machine platforms and machine options.
 In addition, ExOne will create more robust, regionally-based material development services, as well as expand its technical and training services within the EACs.